Music History for Kids

 Sumarian Clay Tablet

-You can click on the buttons above to find out more about music history, or download the worksheet below to be a music history detective and discover new and exciting facts about music history.
+You can click on the buttons above to find out more about music history, or download the worksheet below to be a music history detective and discover new and exciting facts about music history on this site.